connorrein/lox/README.md

-# lox
+# Lox

-My implementation of the Lox programming language
+My implementation of the Lox programming language.